usnistgov/800-63-3/sp800-63a/sec4_ial.md

 The CSP SHALL NOT collect biometrics for any reason.

+#### 4.5.1.8.
+Security Controls

+The CSP SHOULD employ appropriately tailored security controls from the moderate baseline of security controls defined in [[SP 800-53]](#SP800-53) or equivalent industry standard and SHOULD ensure that the minimum assurance requirements associated with the *moderate* baseline are satisfied.

 ### <a name="antecedent"></a>4.5.2.
 IAL2 Antecedent Proofing Requirements

 Antecedent in-person identity proofing MAY be used provided the prior proofing transaction is determined to be comparable to the process defined in [Section 4.5.1.](#normal).
 See also [The Federal Bridge Certification Authority (FBCA) Certificate Policy (CP)](#fbcacp), Section 3.2.3.1 Authentication of Human Subscribers for Medium Assurance _and_ [FBCA Supplementary Antecedent, In-Person Definition](#fbcasup) for more details.